iradche/SPb-University-training/lesson1.md

 Please fill this questionnare:  https://goo.gl/forms/QIVsWE3iykoe2knz2

 # Introduction
-Teacher: Irina Radchenko
+Teacher: Irina Radchenko, Associate Professor at ITMO University (https://about.me/irina.radchenko, https://twitter.com/iradche)
 Main topic: election in USA

-Main methods in training:
+**Main methods in training:**
 * Working with collaboration tools,
 * Working with data processing tools and tools for data storitelling.
+**Self-work:**
-Self-work: creation of longreads.
+* Creation of longreads.

 # Working in groups
 The students divided on 7 groups (2-3 people: 5 X 3, and 2 X 2).